 - Using RMI

-- This documentation is for all students doing course projects on the io.acad.athabascau.ca server.
-Please note that io.acad.athabascau.ca will be replaced by student.athabascau.ca.
-If your account is created in student.athabascau.ca server, please use student.athabascau.ca where io.acad.athabascau.ca is referred.
+- This documentation is for all students doing course projects on the student.athabascau.ca server.

-You must use ssh to log in at io.acad.athabascau.ca.
+You must use ssh to log in at student.athabascau.ca.
 (SSH Information Site) If you don't have a login name and password, please contact SCIS technical team.
-The IO server uses a Linux platform.
+The student server uses a Linux platform.
 (Linux is a version of UNIX.)
 (Help for basic UNIX commands)

-- You may also use an SCP program to transter your files to your home directory on the io.acad.athabascau.ca server.
+- You can use an SCP program (such as WinSCP) to transfer your files to your home directory on the student.athabascau.ca server.

 - Once you are logged in, you will be in your home directory.
 The path to this directory is /home/login.
 Note: In place of login, enter your own login name.